Codecritics/Codecritics/README.md

 ### Some fun facts about me:
 I'm tall, and I can't help myself with cakes.
-Proud of my merged african/french legacy.
+Proud of my merged African/French legacy.
-I'm here because I'm curious and if you are here too, I guess that's something we have in common.
+I'm here because I'm curious, and if you are here too, I guess that's something we have in common.
-I love videos games especially because I consider it as one of the top opportunities to mix art and engineering.
+I love video games, mainly because I consider them as one of the top opportunities to mix art and engineering.

 ### My favorite topics:
 - Competitive programming
 - Automation
-- Distributed Systems (Chaos vs Order)
+- Distributed Systems (Chaos vs. Order)

 ### GitHub Stats: